bovem/stock-tracker/README.md

 ```

 ## Roadmap

-I am thinking about adding a prediction model to the applicaion.
+Development of a prediction model is still in progress.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.